brian-carroll/blog/published/2021-unboxed-values.md

 In the case of comparable...
 int    unboxed
 float  boxed
-char   unboxed (UTF-16 needs the full 32 bits, has to be boxed!
-Unicode value only needs 21 bits) string boxed list   boxed tuple  boxed
+char   boxed for now (UTF-16 needs the full 32 bits!
+Unicode value is 21 bits, but then Char 'compares' differently than String) string boxed list   boxed tuple  boxed